Note: To use this feature, you must be logged-in to a Pro Basic account. To learn how to upgrade, visit this link: How to upgrade to a Pro account

-Option 1If you selected "New Window", you will see the web page load in a new tab.Option 2If you selected "Same Window", you will see the browser warn you about losing unsaved data.
+Option 1If you select "New Window", you will see the web page load in a new tab.Option 2If you select "Same Window", you will see the browser warn you about losing unsaved data.
 After you save the map, click the button to leave the map.You will see the web page replace the map in the browser tab.

 You can use a preset region polygon to create a clickable region.
 For example; New York City.
 A map viewer can then click the polygon to hyperlink to NYC's Wikipedia page.
 To learn how to create clickable regions, visit this link:

 Create a clickable region polygon for linking to a web page

 You can also add a clickable region polygon to an embedded map on a website.
 For example, the website of a real estate company.
 A website visitor can then click the polygon to hyperlink to a web page displaying the properties for sale in the region.
 To learn how to embed maps on blogs and websites, visit this link: